Kappa Cassiopeiae

 Kappa Cassiopeiae, also named Cexing, is a star in the constellation Cassiopeia.
 Its name is a Bayer designation that is Latinized from κ Cassiopeiae, and abbreviated Kappa Cas or κ Cas.
 This is a variable star of 4th magnitude, indicating it is visible to the naked eye.

 κ Cassiopeiae is assumed to be a member of the Cassiopeia OB14 stellar association (Cas OB14) and treated as being at a distance of about 1,100 pc, while its distance found from the Gaia parallax measurement is about 1400 pc.
 A 2020 determination of the distance to Cas OB14 is 880 pc.

 Nomenclature

 Kappa Cassiopeiae (Latinized from κ Cassiopeiae) is the star's Bayer designation.

 In Chinese astronomy, κ Cassiopeiae is associated with the asterism Wáng Liáng (王良), representing a legendary charioteer from the Spring and Autumn period.
 It was originally identified as Cè (策), the charioteer's whip, but this name was later transferred to γ Cassiopeiae, with κ Cassiopeiae becoming one of the charioteer's four horses.
-The IAU Working Group on Star Names approved the name Cexing for this star on 13 November 2025 and it is now so entered in the IAU Catalog of Star Names; xing means star, and this form of the name was already used in ancient times.
+The IAU Working Group on Star Names approved the name Cexing for κ Cassiopeiae on 13 November 2025 and it is now so entered in the IAU Catalog of Star Names; xing means star, and this form of the name was already used in ancient times.